Height Weight Charts

 • General practitioners and family doctors: This group can integrate the chart into routine check-ups to evaluate patients' weight status and offer tailored advice.

-• Pediatricians: Using a Height Weight Chart, pediatricians can monitor children's growth and development, ensuring they stay within a healthy weight range.
+• Pediatricians: Using a Height-Weight Chart, pediatricians can monitor children's growth and development and ensure they stay within a healthy weight range.

 • Dietitians and nutritionists: These professionals can use the chart to develop personalized meal plans and provide specific client recommendations based on weight status.